 Pregnancy discrimination is prohibited by both Tennessee and federal law.
 Claims may include discrimination, retaliation, sex-based hostile work environment, and failure to accommodate.
 Employees who suffer pregnancy discrimination can seek monetary and equitable relief, including back pay, front pay, emotional distress damages, punitive damages, and reinstatement.

 Pregnancy discrimination is a widespread problem: between 2010 and 2019, the U.S. Equal Employment Opportunity Commission received nearly 35,000 complaints of pregnancy discrimination.
 The prejudice against pregnant workers is very real and you need a pregnancy discrimination lawyer who can fight for you.
-For a Free Attorney Consultation, contact The Masker Firm at the number above or online.Top 8 Examples of Pregnancy Discrimination
+For a Online Case Review, contact The Masker Firm at the number above or online.Top 8 Examples of Pregnancy Discrimination

 1. Denied a job after a prospective employer finds out you are pregnant